Dictionary learning -- from local towards global and adaptive: Adaptive dictionary learning

 \subsection{Experiments on image data}

-In this subsection we will learn dictionaries for the images {\it Mandrill} and {\it Peppers}.\\ The {\bf training signals} are created as follows.
+In this subsection we will learn dictionaries for the images {\it Mandrill} and {\it Peppers}.
+For those interested in results on larger, more practically relevant datasets, we refer to \cite{pako20}, where our adaptive dictionary learning schemes are used for image reconstruction in accelerated 2D radial cine MRI.\\ The {\bf training signals} are created as follows.
 Given a $256\times 256$ image, we contaminate it with Gaussian noise of variance $\tilde \nsigma^2 = \nsigma^2/255$ for $ \nsigma^2 \in \{0, 5,10,15,20\}$.
 From the noisy image we extract all $8\times 8$ patches (sub-images), vectorise them and remove their mean.
-In other words, we assume that the constant atom, $\atom_0(k) =1/8$, is always contained in the signal, remove its contribution and thus can only learn atoms that are orthogonal to it. \\ The {\bf set-up} for adaptive dictionary learning is the same as for the synthetic data, taking into account that for the number of candidates $L$ and the memory $m$, we have $L = m =\round{\log (d) } = 4$, since the signals have dimension $d=64$.
+In other words, we assume that the constant atom, $\atom_0 \equiv 1/8$, is always contained in the signal, remove its contribution and thus can only learn atoms that are orthogonal to it. \\ The {\bf set-up} for adaptive dictionary learning is the same as for the synthetic data, taking into account that for the number of candidates $L$ and the memory $m$, we have $L = m =\round{\log (d) } = 4$, since the signals have dimension $d=64$.
 Also based on the lesson learned on the more complicated data set with average sparsity level $S=10$, we only consider as minimal number of observations $M=\round{d\log(d)}$ and $M=2d\log(d)$.
 The initial dictionary size $K_e$ is either $8, 64$ or $256$ and in each iteration we use all available signals, $N=62001$.
 All results are averaged over $10$ trials, each using a different initial dictionary and - where applicable - a different noise-pattern.